rpgreview/papersandpaychecks/pnp.md

 ## 2.7 Special Equipment

 Normal equipment gives expected functionality and benefits, often with game system abstractions that match normal expectations of the equipment in question.
 "Special equipment" provides benefits that outside of this range.
 As a result they are incredible rare and expensive and should be treated like exotic 'magic items'.
 Why is this so?
 Because they *are* actually characters, like the "Monsters" in section 3.8, sapient spirits entrapped in prosaic items, although they are quite powerful in comparison and unlike the 'monsters', they are not directly malicious towards humans but rather are exasperated by their their moral failings and will frustrate such plans.

-As a result, special equipment has intellectual characteristics and psychological dispositions, and will whisper suggestions in the minds of their holders.
+As a result, special equipment has intellectual characteristics and psychological dispositions, and will telepathically whisper suggestions in the minds of their holders acting like their conscience.
 They also have critical triggers when characters ignore these warnings, at which point they will seek to take control of the trangressor using psychic combat and possess the character.
 They surprisingly respect character integrity however, and this is short-term and will release their control once the dangerous period is over.

 **Armani Suit of Integrity**